Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “…the wealthiest 10% of Americans only account for 25% of all charitable giving…”

-Gandhi, Martin Luther King Jr. and Mother Teresa all left an irrevocable mark on humanity.
-But, you don’t have spend your days being a good samaritan in order to make a difference in the world.
+Gandhi, Martin Luther King Jr. and Mother Teresa all left an irrevocable mark on humanity–but, you don’t have spend your days being a good Samaritan in order to make a difference in the world.
 There are seven billion people on this planet.
 What if more of us gave back, even in small ways?
 The effect of those billions of small gestures would be astronomical.

 Did you know that most of the money given to various causes in the U.S. are given in small amounts by people in lower economic groups?
 Consequently, those are the causes that raise the most money.
 These are the people who understand that giving, even when they seemingly have nothing to give, is the most valuable contribution that makes a big impact.

 By donating supplies to a classroom or school, you can make an impact on some of the most vulnerable people in your community – children.
 They are also some of the most promising and hopeful people!
 A few supplies can reward that hopefulness and help them live up to their promise.

 Get involved by contacting the local school board or principals in your neighborhood’s school or school district.
 Or, if you have friends or neighbors with kids enrolled in school, ask them who to speak to about donating supplies.
 In addition to school supplies, you may also be able to donate books or online resources such as laptops, wireless devices or software that can make a big impact on kids who don’t have access to them at school or home.

 Become a mentor

 To find ways to mentor others, focus on your strengths.
 If you’d like to work with people in your industry, look for professional organizations or opportunities through your employer.
 If you want to work with young people, reach out to your alma mater or through a platform like mentoring.org.
 You can also research organizations in your area that provide mentors for children who need positive role models.
 By simply listening and supporting a child, you can create impact that lasts for generations.

 Pay it forward

 Pay for someone’s coffee on the way to work.
-Look around your neighborhood: is there an older person or a single parent who could use some help with their yard work or a fence that needs mending?
+Look around your neighborhood: Is there an older person or a single parent who could use some help with their yard work or a fence that needs mending?
 Keep a stash of gift cards with you, and give them to people when you see someone who needs help or just a pick-me-up.

 Pick up trash

 Start anywhere you think could use some sprucing up.
-You can simply make it your practice to keep your eyes peeled for trash and stop to get it when you see it.
-Or, you can take a drive around your neighborhood and see which areas need work.
+You can simply make it your practice to keep your eyes open for trash and stop to get it when you see it.
+Or you can take a drive around your neighborhood and see which areas need work.
 Maybe you can choose a park so that local children have a clean place to play.
 If you love the idea but feel stumped, reach out to a neighborhood group, block watch, community liaison police officer or city council member to ask for suggestions on where to start.

 Being a volunteer lets you choose how to make an impact in your community doing something you care about or supporting a cause that matters to you.
 There is almost no limit to the ways you can volunteer.

 Volunteer at an animal shelter if you care about animals.
 If you have a talent for working with people, the hospitals rely on great volunteers.
 If you’re a professional and have skills you can donate to a cause, your expertise will be invaluable.
 Check with your professional licensure organizations for volunteering opportunities.
 You can also get involved with a non-profit to help them with fundraising for a worthy cause.
 With just an extra $50, $100 or more a month, many organizations can make a positive impact on those they serve.

-You can ask your local homeless shelter about their clothing needs, or reach out to organizations like United Way, which function as umbrella groups.
-Check with domestic violence shelters, as many women leaving dangerous situations flee without their possessions and desperately need clothes and toiletries.
-Also consider looking up groups that help homeless teens in your area; these vulnerable teens are often on the street without their things, and they need clothes to wear to school and/or work.
+You can ask your local homeless shelter about their clothing needs or reach out to organizations like United Way which function as umbrella groups.
+Check with domestic violence shelters as many women leaving dangerous situations flee without their possessions and desperately need clothes and toiletries.
+Also, consider looking up groups that help homeless teens in your area; these vulnerable teens are often on the street without their things, and they need clothes to wear to school and/or work.

 Donated blood helps save lives every day, and since blood can only be stored for limited amounts of time, there is always a need for more.